-Comment

-Document

-No. Commenter Comment Response

-No. 45 Commenter Susan Shultz, Executive Director, ADAMHS Board Comment Subject: Public Comment on DOE/EA-1856, "Conveyance of Real Property at the Portsmouth Gaseous Diffusion Plant in Pike County, Ohio" The Adams, Lawrence and Scioto Counties Alcohol, Drug Addiction and Mental Health Services Board support the transfer of property to the Southern Ohio Diversification Initiative (SODI) for their use in creating economic development opportunities in alignment with their strategic plans for the re-industrialization of the site.
+Document Commenter Comment Response 45 Susan Shultz, Executive Subject: Public Comment on DOE/EA-1856, "Conveyance of Executive Comment noted.
+45 Director, ADAMHS Pike County, Ohio" Comment on DOE/EA-1856, "Conveyance of Pike County, Ohio" Comment noted.
+45 Board The Adams, Lawrence and Scioto Counties Alcohol, Drug Addiction and Mantel Haelth Somison Board automat the transfer Comment noted.
+Comment 45 Susan Shultz, Executive Subject: Public Comment on DOE/EA-1856, "Conveyance of Real Property at the Portsmouth Gaseous Diffusion Plant in Director, ADAMHS Board Comment noted.
+45 The Adams, Lawrence and Scioto Counties Alcohol, Drug Addiction and Martel Hack's Survives Board support the transfer Comment noted.
+No. ( Adduction and wethin retain services board support the transfer of property to the Southern Ohio Diversification initiative (SOBI) for their use in creating economic development opportunities in alignment with their strategic plans for the re-industrialization of the site.
 The operations at the DOE reservation have been a key contributor to the economic and socioeconomic stability of the region for well over half a century, and the regulated methodology utilized to provide for the transfer of the land from the DOE to the SODI provides an opportunity for continued safe and environmentally responsible use of the assets that exist on the DOE Reservation.
 We are supportive of activities that ensure the safety and health of the plant employees and neighbors are protected.
 The transfer of the land from the DOE to the SODI provides an avenue for the taxpayers to realize a return on their investment in the development of this asset.
-Providing the SODI the opportunity to reindustrialize the site addresses many of the issues important to our region: • Wealth creation through job creation • Growth in economic development opportunities within the region • Driving force for pursuit of advanced educational and technical skills • Opportunities for small businesses • Development of leaders to serve within our local communities The transfer of land to the SODI aligns with their goals of attracting private industry and developing Private Public Partnerships to create industrial opportu Comment noted.
+Providing the SODI the opportunity to reindustrialize the site addresses many of the issues important to our region: Wealth creation through job creation Growth in economic development opportunities within the creation through job creation Driving force for pursuit of advanced educational and technical skills Opportunities for small businesses Development of leaders to serve within our local communities The transfer of land to the SODI aligns with their goals of attracting private industry and developing Private Public Partnerships to create industrial opportunities on the reservation.
+These opportunities can align with the interests of the regional community as identified in the Public Outreach work perform No. ( 45 S